jorgefranconunes/avrtk/00README-developers.txt

 sudo yum install -y gcc g++
-sudo yum install -y avr-gcc avr-bintutils avr-libc sudo yum install -y avrdude
+sudo yum install -y avr-gcc avr-bintutils avr-libc sudo yum install -y avrdude sudo yum install -y doxygen
 ----

-For other distributions, you will have to guess how to install the appropriate packages from the above.
+For other distributions, you will have to guess how to install the appropriate packages from the above example.

-To install the Cpputest library use the following as a suggestion.
+To install the Cpputest library you can do the following as a suggestion.

 ----
 mkdir ~/local